Pathpasser/Comp3110f/README.md

     X: The corresponding line number does not exist in the new file.

-2.Evaluate the eclipseTest dataset
+2. Evaluate the eclipseTest dataset

-   -Ensure that the eclipseTest folder and eclipseTest.py are in the same directory.
+   - Ensure that the eclipseTest folder and eclipseTest.py are in the same directory.

    - Run eclipseTest.py directly.

 3. Evaluate the newDataset

-   -Ensure that the newDataset folder and newDataset.py are in the same directory.
+   - Ensure that the newDataset folder and newDataset.py are in the same directory.

    - Run newDataset.py directly.